nibags/apparmor-profiles/README.md

 * The profiles of KTorrent and qBittorrent use the directory `@{HOME}/Descargas/Torrents/` to save the downloads.
 You must modify this according to your configuration.

 * Check the location of the Telegram executable.
 The profile uses: `/home/*/.app/Telegram/{Telegram,Updater}`.
+NOTE: The Telegram profile is unmaintained; for sandbox, use the Flatpak or Snap package.

 ## Installation: